SSWConsulting/SSW.Rules.Content/rules/acceptance-criteria/rule.md

 gold plating/optional stuff:

+**I think we should only include criteria that we’ve agreed and committed to deliver as part of the PBI.
+Each AC must be definitive, so we know for certain whether we have met it or not.**

+Andrew:
 In terms of Gold Plating, while not strictly addressed in Scrum, I feel the general consensus is that a PBI should be the smallest increment of work required to create a workable/useful increment.
 Therefore, anything that is Gold Plating should just be a separate PBI which might be of a lower priority than the cut off for MVP or categorised as such.

 ### Acceptance tests

 todo
- Each AC also has to be testable, i.e. we can conceive of tests that would enable us to determine whether it has been met or not.** rejection criteria idea
+ Each AC also has to be testable, i.e. we can conceive of tests that would enable us to determine whether it has been met or not.\*\* rejection criteria idea

 ### The difference between Acceptance Criteria and the Definition of Done?